alezanga/alezanga.github.io/_pages/index.markdown

 textual data analytics to model tourist behaviour.

 ## Latest publications

 [//]: APA STYLE

 1. \[accepted\] Zangari A, Marcuzzo M, Rizzo M, Albarelli A, Gasparetto A. Crossing the Divide: Designing Layers of Explainability.
    Accepted and to be presented at ICAISC 2024 (June 2024)

 2. \[accepted\] Rizzo M, Marcuzzo M, Zangari A, Schiavinato M, Albarelli A, Gasparetto A. Stop overkilling simple tasks with black-box models, use more transparent models instead.
    Accepted and to be presented at ICPRAI 2024 (July 2024)

+3. \[in review\] Rizzo M, Veneri A, Marcuzzo M, Zangari A, Albarelli A, Lucchese C, Nobile M, Conati C. Machine Learning Models Explanations as Interpretations of Evidence: A Theoretical Framework of Explainability and its Implications on High-stakes Biomedical Decision-making.
+BMC Supplements. _In peer review_.

-3. Zangari A, Marcuzzo M, Rizzo M, Giudice L, Albarelli A, Gasparetto A. Hierarchical Text Classification and Its
+4. Zangari A, Marcuzzo M, Rizzo M, Giudice L, Albarelli A, Gasparetto A. Hierarchical Text Classification and Its
    Foundations: A Review of Current Research.
 Electronics.
 2024; 13(7):1199.
 [10.3390/electronics13071199](https://doi.org/10.3390/electronics13071199){:target="_blank"}
-4. \[in review\] Rizzo M, Veneri A, Marcuzzo M, Zangari A, Albarelli A, Lucchese C, Nobile M, Conati C. Machine Learning Models Explanations as Interpretations of Evidence: A Theoretical Framework of Explainability and its Implications on High-stakes Biomedical Decision-making.
-BMC Supplements. _In peer review_.

 5. Zangari A, Marcuzzo M, Schiavinato M, Gasparetto A, Albarelli A. Ticket automation: An insight into current research with applications to multi-level classification scenarios.
 Expert Systems with Applications.
 2023;225:119984.
 [10.1016/j.eswa.2023.119984](https://doi.org/10.1016/j.eswa.2023.119984){:target="_blank"}

-For the complete list you can visit my ORCID profile page (link below).
+For the complete list of papers you can visit my ORCID profile page (link below).

 [//]: # (Check out these other pages:)